pghvlaans/sbotools/man/sbotools.hints.5.md

 [sbohints(1)](sbohints.1.md) can also be used to interface with this file.
 To use a configuration directory other than */etc/sbotools*, export an environment variable **SBOTOOLS_CONF_DIR** with an absolute path.

+To ask [sboupgrade(1)](sboupgrade.1.md) to ignore test failures for a script when called with **\--all-plus-failures**, place the name of the script on its own line with no whitespace, prepending a percent sign:

+    %zoom-linux

 ## SEE ALSO